Ribocentre-switch/Ribocentre-switch.github.io/docs/PRA.md

 <p class="header_box">Description</p>
 ***
 <font size="4">The PRA riboswitch (<i>Fibro-purF</i> RNA motif) is a conserved RNA structure that was discovered by bioinformatics.
-All known <i>Fibro-purF</i> RNAs are found upstream of <i>purF</i> genes, which encode amidophosphoribosyltransferase, which participates in the biosynthesis of biological purine molecules.
+All known <i>Fibro-purF</i> RNAs are found upstream of <i>purF</i> genes, which encode amidophosphoribosyltransferase that participates in the biosynthesis of biological purine molecules.
 Due to the instability of the proposed ligand, 5-phospho-D-ribosylamine, direct experiments to confirm this ligand have not yet been conducted (From Wikipedia)<sup></sup>.</font>
 <p><br /></p>

 > Gene association